 Green shoots are bursting out of the ground at an incredible speed.
 Vines climb and twist around tree trunks.
 Brightly-coloured lantana flowers are providing cover for mammals.
 Insects buzz around the canopy, and birds can be heard calling to each other.

 Despite the tragic scenes we saw mere months ago, things Down Under are looking much brighter, offering a much needed glimmer of hope.

 Even when things look bad, they can and will get better.

-Mashpi Lodge in Ecuador recently had a very pleasant surprise when its research and biology team found a brand new species of orchid.
+The folks at Mashpi Lodge in Ecuador were pleasantly surprised when their research and biology team found a brand new species of orchid.

 The orchid was discovered growing in the Mashpi Reserve that surrounds the eco-lodge.
-It has been named lepanthes mashpica, and is part of the Pleurothalldinae family of orchids.
+It has been named lepanthes mashpica, and is part of the Pleurothallidinae family of orchids.

-This news reminds us that there is still much of the world awaiting discovery, and there will be many more beautiful new sites for us all to set our eyes on once the lockdown is over.
+This news reminds us that there is still much of the world awaiting discovery, and there'll be many more beautiful new sites for us to set eyes on once lockdown is over.